FOR-TIMI/weather-App/README.md

 ## Purpose
-This website that provides relevant updates on the weather conditions around the world
+This website that provides real-time updates on the weather conditions around the world.
+A user can search a place up and get the weather outside instantly.

 * when a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history